 Although the vast majority of school staff would assist in an emergency situation, as no child should be left in wet or soiled clothing, it is important to note that there is no expectation that routine and predictable incidents are to be dealt with by school staff.
+Kindergarten through 8th grade students are expected to be fully toilet trained and independent in the bathroom.

-Parents/guardians will always be contacted in incidents of soiling.
+Parents/guardians will always be contacted in incidents of soiling and asked to bring child home.
 The exception to this policy is the student with a prescribed health-related treatment or procedure plan obtained in writing from a LHCP, with proper authorizations in writing by the parent or guardian.